riot/compiler/doc/guide.md

 ### Loading JavaScript from the File System (v2.3.13)

-The `src` attribute of the `script` tags inside a riot tag, allows load source files from the file system.
+The `src` attribute of the `script` tags inside a riot tag allows load source files from the file system.

 The filename in `src` can be absolute or relative.
 If you pass a third parameter to the `compile` function with the full name of the file being compiled, relative paths will be resolved from this name, if not, these will be relative to the current working directory (as returned by `proccess.cwd()`).

-JavaScript type defaults to the `type` specified in the options passed to the compiler.
+Without a `type=` directive, the JavaScript parser defaults to the `type` specified in the options passed to the compiler.
 If you don't want the code to be parsed, use `type="none"`.

 The encoding is specified by the `charset` attribute.
 It defaults to `utf8`.